reed-colloton/temp-mosaiks/README.md

 - **0.25° resolution**: ~25km grid cells still average out some local variation
 - **Station coverage**: Some grid cells have few weather stations
-- **Temporal mismatch**: 2019 imagery vs multi-year temperature averages
+- **Temporal alignment**: Both imagery and temperature data are from 2019

 ## Discussion